stoneyrh/gSOAP/gsoap/mod_gsoap/mod_gsoap-1.0/apache_20/README.md

     soapcpp2 -c -CL -wx calc.h
     cc -o calcclient calcclient.c soapC.c soapClient.c stdsoap2.c

-and run it:
+and run it to send a request to perform a computation within the Apache server and to receive the response from the server, which is displayed:

     ./calcclient add 2 3
     result = 5

-To let clients access the WSDL of a service, you can use the query `?wsdl` as part of the URL such as `http://localhost:9080/soap?wsdl` to pull the file `calc.wsdl` from the current location of the service.
-To do so, copy the `calc.wsdl` file there to make it available to the Apache server.
+To let clients access the WSDL of a service, you can use the query `?wsdl` as part of the URL such as `http://localhost:9080/soap?wsdl` to pull the file WSDL file from the current location of the service, e.g.
+`.libs/calcservice.wsdl` where our example `calcservice.so` lives.
+Copy the `calc.wsdl` file to `.libs/calcservice.wsdl` to make it available to the Apache server.

 Deployment of multiple modules is possible since gSOAP 2.8.71, by specifying multiple `<Location>` entries in `<IfModule mod_gsoap.c>` in `httpd.conf`, one